Why Do People File for Bankruptcy?

 Other benefits of bankruptcy are not commonly known.
 For example, if you have a second mortgage and your home is worth less than your first mortgage, you could eliminate the second mortgage.
 For homeowners who lost equity over the years or paid too much for their homes, this could be a financial lifesaver.

 Cars often depreciate faster than any other asset.
 If you are paying off a car and owe more money than the vehicle is worth, you might be able to lower your payments through bankruptcy.
-This option is only available under specific circumstances, so it is important to review your situation with one of our Pennsylvania bankruptcy attorneys.
+This option is only available under specific circumstances, so it is important to review your situation with one of our Allentown bankruptcy attorneys.

 If your driver’s license was suspended for not having insurance or because you owe money for delinquent tickets, filing for bankruptcy could offer a means to have your license reinstated.